 Select the right tofu for the right dish.
 You'll find fresh tofu in the refrigerated section, packaged in water to preserve its moisture content.

 Firm tofu is the most common form.
-Often found packaged in the dairy section, it absorbs marinades well and can be cubed and added to green salads.
+It absorbs marinades well and can be cubed and added to green salads.
 Seasoned and quickly pan-fried, tofu has a crispy exterior and soft creamy middle.
-It can also be frozen and then crumbled, giving it the texture of ground beef.
+It can also be frozen and then crumbled, giving it a texture similar to ground beef.

-Extra firm tofu makes people say "tastes like chicken."
+Extra firm tofu makes some people say "tastes like chicken."
 This tofu has the lowest moisture content and is often used as a meat substitute in Asian or vegetarian dishes.
-How to cook extra firm tofu: Grilled or fried, it works well in pastas, sandwiches, and curries.
+Try extra firm tofu grilled or fried, it also works well in pastas, sandwiches, and curries.

-What is silken tofu?
 Silken or soft tofu is equivalent to a thin custard, or heavy cream.
-This smooth, delicate tofu has the highest moisture content of the fresh tofu types.
-How to cook soft tofu: Soft tofu works wonderfully as a base for dips and spreads.
+This smooth, delicate tofu has the highest moisture content.
+Soft tofu works wonderfully as a base for dips and spreads.
 Puréed and used as a dairy substitute, it easily mixes into smoothies and soups, bakes up in tasty desserts, and it's a terrific substitute for eggs in scrambles.

 How to Cook Tofu